jasonbilyeu/employeedirectoryservice/README.md

 ### What is this repository for? ###

-* This repository is a sample service for administering and viewing an Employee Directory, complete with authentication, an Administrator (HR) role, and a Basic (Employee) role.
+* This repository is a sample service for administering and viewing an Employee Directory, complete with authentication, an Admin(HR) role, and a Basic (Employee) role.
 * By default, the application runs on port 8080 and management port is 8081

+### Default users ###
+* The application comes with an Admin and Basic user (to show authentication/authorization features):
+* * ADMIN user credentials - username: admin@headspring.com password: password
+* * BASIC user credentials - username: user@headspring.com password: password

 ### This application exposes the following REST endpoints: ###